owl73/westmarch-landol/rules/level.md

 # Advancement

-You gain experience in a way of your choosing
+You gain experience in a way of your choosing.

 1. Looting
     1. 1 xp for each coin looted
 2. Killing
-    1. 50 xp for each HD of a monster killed
+    1. 50 xp for each HD of a monster killed divided by the number of creatures fighting it.
 3. Exploration
     1. 100 xp for each new location discovered
     2. 200 xp for each location cleared